anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ### CoAP discovery {#coap-disc}

 {{Section 10.2.2 of I-D.ietf-anima-constrained-voucher}} describes how to use CoAP Discovery.
-The stateless Join Proxy requires a different end point that can accept the JPY encapsulation.
+The stateless Join Proxy requires a different end point that can accept the JPYencapsulation.

 The stateless Join Proxy can discover the join-port of the Registrar by sending a GET request to "/.well-known/core" including a resource type (rt) parameter with the value "brski.rjp" {{RFC6690}}.
 Upon success, the return payload will contain the join-port of the Registrar.